HaoLiHL/Force_design/readme.md

-First, the simulator need to generate a dataset such as H2C0_mu.npz contains position, force and energy Second,
+First, the simulator need to generate a dataset such as H2C0_mu.npz contains position, force and energy

-Current inverseforce.py will return some molecule's configuration
+Second, the update.py will generate a npz file, which contains some molecule's configuration.
+We need simulator to generate the force and energy for those molecules.